FOREX-Dollar down broadly, hits 7-1/2-month low vs Swiss franc

 * Yen up after Japan minister remarks on corporate tax rate

-NEW YORK, Sept 27 (Reuters) - The dollar stumbled across the board on Friday, hitting a 7-1/2-month trough against the safe-haven Swiss franc, dented by the wrangling over the U.S. budget and a lack of clarity over when the Federal Reserve will scale back stimulus.
+NEW YORK, Sept 27 (Reuters) - The dollar fell across the board on Friday, hitting a 7-1/2-month low against the safe-haven Swiss franc, as wrangling over the U.S. budget and a lack of clarity over when the Federal Reserve will scale back stimulus curbed demand for the greenback.

-The U.S. government braced for a possible partial shutdown of operations on Oct.
-1 as Congress struggled to pass an emergency spending bill that Republicans want to use to achieve Tea Party-backed goals, such as defunding the new healthcare reform law.

-Congress also faces the hard task of raising the limit on federal borrowing authority.
-Without a debt limit increase by Oct.
-17, Treasury Secretary Jack Lew has warned, the United States government would have a difficult time operating and paying creditors.
+The dollar also fell against the yen after Japanese Finance Minister Taro Aso said he was not thinking of lowering the effective corporate tax rate now.
+That surprised investors who had positioned for a weaker yen on expectations of more fiscal stimulus to prop up the economy.

+Sterling, meanwhile, rose to $1.6137 against the dollar , a one-week high, after Bank of England Governor Mark Carney was quoted as saying he saw no need for more bond-buying by the central bank given signs of recovery in the British economy.

 “As this deadline approaches, investors are stepping up their sale of dollars on the growing concern that a government shutdown will undermine the quality of U.S. assets and lead to a retrenchment in U.S. growth,” said Kathy Lien, managing director at BK Asset Management in New York.

-The dollar index, which tracks the greenback against a basket of six major currencies, was last down 0.3 percent to 80.284, not far from a seven-month low of 80.060 struck after the Fed last week decided to maintain its bond-buying program at $85 billion a month.

-The dollar fell to 0.9018 Swiss franc, its lowest level since early February, with the franc also boosted by solid Swiss sentiment data.
-It was last down 0.5 percent at 0.9058.
+The dollar fell to 0.9018 Swiss franc, its lowest since early February, with the franc also boosted by solid Swiss sentiment data.
+It was last at 0.9045, down 0.6 percent.
+The euro fell against the franc, dropping to a three-month low of 1.2075 francs, hurt partly by rising Italian bond yields.

-“Month-end rebalancing and hedging activity are having enough impact to move the dollar in an environment of limited volume,” said Sebastien Galy, foreign exchange strategist at Societe Generale in New York.

-Against the dollar, the euro rose 0.2 percent to $1.3518 .
-The euro dominates the composition of the dollar index.

 “While we maintain a positive medium-term outlook for the dollar, signs of more definitive upside momentum for the greenback will have to wait until Washington has overcome its budget hurdles and until U.S. economic data suggests that the U.S. economy is sufficiently self-sustaining for quantitative easing to be reduced,” said Jane Foley, senior currency strategist at Rabobank in London.